How to Calibrate Blood Pressure Monitor

 3. Set the settings, then exit the calibration mode

-If you are together a manual device, you may need to alter the aneroid gauge
+If you are using a manual device, you may need to alter the aneroid gauge

-1. Utilize the stethoscope to listen to the Korotkoff sound when inflation and deflating your cuff
+1. Utilize the stethoscope to listen to the Korotkoff sound when inflating and deflating your cuff

 2. Make sure the indicator’s needle is adjusted with an aneroid to match the indicator’s reference.